- Simple ways to keep cockroaches from your home

 - 5. Essential oils

 Post a task with your price in mind, then get offers.

 The idea of a cockroach skittering across the floor or flying right at you is enough to send shivers down your spine.
 Cockroaches are hard to kill and survive even the toughest elimination attempts.
 They can contaminate your food and in rare cases, transmit dangerous diseases.

 Is it possible to get rid of cockroaches?

 Yes, there are many ways to kills cockroaches and keep them from coming back.
 Here are the best ways to get rid of cockroaches.

 Prevention is better than cure when it comes to dealing with these pesky little pests.
-These following are some easy ways to keep cockroaches away from your home.
+The following are some easy ways to keep cockroaches away from your home.

-Grease and food residue attract cockroaches, its best to sweep the floors, wipe the counters and stovetop and wash dirty dishes.
+Grease and food residue attracts cockroaches, it's best to sweep the floors, wipe the counters and stovetop and wash dirty dishes.

 Cleaning up appears like a lot of work to do regularly (it is) but worth it.